The spring selling season is upon us!

 Negotiating

 So you’ve made a written offer.
 The agent has re-contacted you to say that the seller was pleased to receive your offer but is not prepared to sell for that amount.
 The agent may have been able to get the seller to counter at an amount they will accept.
 You’ll now need to decide whether you’ll pay the extra amount or even counter there offer with an amount somewhere in between.
 It’s important that prior to this you have come to a decision as to how much more you might pay before the agent calls you.
 Negotiating is about compromise.
 It’s best approached with a sense of give and take.
 Ultimately, don’t miss out over a relatively small issue.
 I’ve seen too many buyers regret their decision after going back to the market comparing everything to the property they offered on to come up disappointed.
+Inspecting property whether for investment or to live in can be both exciting and enlightening.

 Be well prepared and take your time.